 Indeed, red ones, black ones, white ones, green ones and every color in-between, I’ve developed an incurable fetish for cycling kicks that I won’t be seeking treatment for anytime soon.
 Keep’em coming!

-Interestingly though, as much as I’m a slave to fashion, once I can get past the styling quotient, I’m by no means someone who easily speaks in superlatives when it comes to performance, as evidenced by the number of pairs that have been relegated to the bottom of my closest because they didn’t pass muster.
+Interestingly though, as much as I’m a slave to fashion, once I get past the styling quotient, I’m by no means someone who easily speaks in superlatives when it comes to performance, as evidenced by the number of pairs that have been relegated to the bottom of my closest because they didn’t pass muster.

 The latest cycling shoes to arrive for review came by way of Northwave and its flagship Extreme Pro road shoe.